parkersmathers/adjacent-app/README.md

 ## Installation

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Use yarn or npm to install.
+Use npm to install.
 In the project directory, you can run:

-### `yarn start`
+### `npm start`

 Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-### `yarn test`
+### `npm test`

 Launches the test runner in the interactive watch mode.

-### `yarn run build`
+### `npm run build`

 Builds the app for production to the `build` folder.

 ## Usage

 Create, read, update, and delete items in a list of fake companies.
 The app uses React Hooks to manage state.

 For example, create a target: